oracle/bpftune/FEATURE_PLAN.md

   use TCP_BPF_SNDCWND_CLAMP, TCP_WINDOW_CLAMP for these.
 Problem:
   "moderate rcvbuf" behaviour alters window clamp so may need to be a send-side only approach.
-- look at pulling buffer values back down based on longer latency (potential bufferbloat) see above for correlational analysis
 - look at netdev_max_backlog; tune that too?
 - initial buffer sizing: can we find a heuristic to minimize an error signal (number of updates to buffer size?).
 Problem: